Front Page Forums Democracy Voter Registration

-It should be a felony for anyone to knowingly transmit a false registration or de-registration to any registrar or secretary of state.
+A person knowingly transmitting a false registration or de-registration to any registrar or secretary of state should be charged with a felony misdemeanor.

 Voting is for citizens.
 A person claiming to be a citizen should be able to provide evidence of this, such as a birth certificate and state identification, passport, naturalization certificate or other documents.
 It is the voter’s responsibility provide this evidence.
 However, a registrar who already has access to evidence should not unnecessarily burden voters to obtain and confirm the evidence.